percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Specify the directory that will be used to store temporary files during the backup

+.. option:: --transition-key=name

+   This option is used to enable processing the backup without accessing the keyring vault server.
+In this case, :program:`xtrabackup` derives the AES encryption key from the specified passphrase and uses it to encrypt tablespace keys of tablespaces being backed up.

+   If :option:`--transition-key` does not have any value, :program:`xtrabackup` will ask for it.
+The same passphrase should be specified for the :option:`xtrabackup --prepare` command.

 .. option:: --use-memory

    This option affects how much memory is allocated for preparing a backup with